 My entire career a healthcare professional, it’s been a passion of mine to serve individuals who fit into the general realm of profound, prolonged, complicated services that tend to be lifelong.
 When I joined Oak Hill in 2013, the board asked me to get the message out about Oak Hill as a specialty provider.

 I connected with the MetroHartford Alliance, thinking: If you’re going to be in Hartford, where better to go?
-The Alliance introduced me to the CHC, which was a natural fit.
+The Alliance introduced me to The Council, which was a natural fit.
 I liked that it really represents the greater service organizations in all components.

 Six years ago, Oak Hill became an Alliance investor.
-I became involved with both components—the economic development realm of the Alliance made sense and then, as a business that’s in specialty healthcare, becoming a member of the CHC was a no-brainer.
+I became involved with both components—the economic development realm of the Alliance made sense and then, as a business that’s in specialty healthcare, becoming a member of The Councilwas a no-brainer.

-NAN: What do you gain from your involvement in the CHC?
+NAN: What do you gain from your involvement in The Council?

-Through the CHC, people collaborate to understand that healthcare as we know it is changing.
+Through The Council, people collaborate to understand that healthcare as we know it is changing.
 As a Connecticut-based healthcare system, how we’re able to grapple with that is something I feel very passionate about.
-That’s why I became involved with the CHC at the start.
+That’s why I became involved with The Council at the start.

-NAN: Let’s talk about your role in the CHC Medicaid Innovation Working Group.
+NAN: Let’s talk about your role in The Council’s Medicaid Innovation Working Group.

 BARRY: The different working groups came out of a collective effort of trying to find out: What kind of economic impact does this industry have on Connecticut and on Hartford?
 And why is it that other parts of the country can identify themselves as healthcare meccas?